sgkoduri/Eye-Exercise/README.md

 # How to Run this Project
 - Download the files
 - Open index.html in a browser
-- Move mouse to triggere eye movement
+- Move mouse to trigger eye movement

 # Roadmap
 Add more details to the eye